kauefraga/assault-cube-cheat/README.md

 ### Features

 - It can modify the health value.
+- It has a namespace containing the offsets that i used.
 - Written with x86 and c++ 20.
 - If you need a memory handler, i wrote one, look [memory.h](src/memory.h).